 Professional Career and Community Advocacy:

 Besides freelance writing, for nearly 20 years I have done subcontract work in the disability/non-profit community.
-I have contributed to various research projects with the VA Hospital, Georgia Tech and other organizations.
+I have contributed to various research projects with the VA Hospital, Georgia Tech, Kennesaw State University, The Paciello Group and other organizations.
 Additionally, my work consisted of educating disabled women on breast cancer, participating in accessible cell phone research, and updating a community calendar for the National Federation of the Blind (NFB) Newsline.

 For nearly 10 years, I worked as the Public Education Manager at the Center for the Visually Impaired (CVI), a non-profit that provides rehabilitation training and support for people experiencing vision loss.
 In this role, I managed their SightSeeing blog and over 15 volunteers for the speaker’s bureau, organized tours, exhibits, presentations and speaking engagements.